Behaviorism: Operant conditioning

 Operant conditioning was developed by B.F.
-Skinner in 1937 and deals with the management of environmental contingencies to change behavior.
+Skinner in 1938 and is form of learning in which the frequency of a behavior is controlled by consequences to change behavior.
 In other words, behavior is controlled by historical consequential contingencies, particularly reinforcement—a stimulus that increases the probability of performing behaviors, and punishment—a stimulus that decreases such probability.
 The core tools of consequences are either positive (presenting stimuli following a response), or negative (withdrawn stimuli following a response).

 The following descriptions explains the concepts of four common types of consequences in operant conditioning: